PrincetonUniversity/job_defense_shield/docs/reports/overview.md

 $ python job_defense_shield.py --excess-cpu-memory --report
 ```

-The `--report` flag will cause the report to be sent to the addresses in `report-emails` in `config.yaml`.
+The `--report` flag will cause the report to be sent by email to the addresses in `report-emails` in `config.yaml`.

 One can also combine an email alert with the generation of a report: